GromovoiStanislav/NestJS_Music-Platform/README.md

-## NestJS
+## NestJS - Music-Platform project
-NestJS with mongoose and files upload
+NestJS with mongoose and files-upload